 3. Is there a generic or preferred version of the same medicine?

 By law, generic versions of a medicine must use the same active ingredients and meet the same quality and safety standards as the brand name medicine.
 Generics are typically less expensive.

-4. Is there someone you can help me look at all of my medicines?
+4. Is there someone who can help me look at all of my medicines?

 5. If you have sticker shock at your pharmacy counter, let the pharmacist know that you need to get more information about the cost.

 Then, call your health insurance company.
-They will be able to help answer your questions and let you know if there are less-expensive options available to you.
+They’ll be able to help answer your questions and let you know if there are less-expensive options available to you.
 You or your pharmacist can also work with your doctor to find other options.